Team-Bio-Code/ML-FDI/readme.md

-To run this project simply execute the shell script file run.sh with the following command from the project folder path (\yourlocalclonepath\mlfdi\):
+To run this project, simply execute the shell script file 'run.sh' with the following command from the project folder path (\yourlocalclonepath\ML-FDI\):

 > sh run.sh